ViachKakovskyi/kakovskyi.github.io/_posts/2017/09-september/2017-09-15-how-backend-software-should-retry-on-failures.md

 Summary
 ----

-The product which you build does not depend only on the software which you write.
+The product that you build does not depend only on the software which you write.
 You need to rely on external resources like databases or other services which perform some good things for your customers.
 > Backend programming is about making a wrapper of calls to the software built by somebody else.

 From my experience, I/O operations are the most vulnerable places for all kinds of random failures.
 In the blog post, I shared with you my recommendations when and why we should retry.
 But I would like to know: